litwr2/retro/plus4/drawline/readme.md

 * *usemcattr* - if you don't use cs = 1 and cs = 2 then 0 doesn't reduce any functionality;

 * *mccoorcheck*.

-If you get the WRONG ALIGNMENT error during compilation try moving the library code.
-You may just shuffle library elements.
-Anyway the allocation on the page boundary must work.